puppetlabs/puppet-specifications/language/resource-api/README.md

 # Resource API

 A *resource* is the basic thing that is managed by puppet.
 Each resource has a set of attributes describing its current state.
-Some of the attributes can be changed throughout the life-time of the resource, some attributes only report back, but cannot be changed (see `read_only`)others can only be set once during initial creation (see `init_only`).
+Some of the attributes can be changed throughout the life-time of the resource, some attributes only report back, but cannot be changed (see `read_only`) others can only be set once during initial creation (see `init_only`).
 To gather information about those resources, and to enact changes in the real world, puppet requires a piece of code to *implement* this interaction.
-The implementation can have parameters that influence its mode of operation (see `operational_parameters`).
+The implementation can have parameters that influence its mode of operation (see `parameter`).
 To describe all these parts to the infrastructure, and the consumers, the resource *Definition* (f.k.a. 'type') contains definitions for all of them.
 The *Implementation* (f.k.a. 'provider') contains code to *get* and *set* the system state.

 # Resource Definition